edamame2135/VIBEZ/README.md

 Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in app.js with the ones you get from My Applications.

+You will also need to get your own Google Vision API key from Google Cloud Console and replace `url` in mainscript.js with it.

 ## Running the application

     $ cd authorization_code